 When we talk about the client experience, we are talking not only about creating trust and providing a safe environment, but also about making sure the right tools are in place to manage the relationship and track outcomes.
 Investing in the right Electronic Health System (EHR) that can manage patient information, measure patient outcomes, provide pre- and post-care surveying, and even billing information will give you more time—time you can spend on building your patient relationships and less time being bogged down by administrative tasks.

-Negotiating Reimbursement Rates: Providing the Right Data
+Negotiating Reimbursement Rates with Insurance Companies: Providing the Right Data

 Beyond helping your rep understand who you are, it is important to help them see the value you deliver to the network.
 You will need to track certain data points to help make your case when negotiating higher reimbursement rates.
 First, understand your fee schedule organized by Current Procedure Terminology (CPT) codes.
 Reviewing your fee schedule can help identify your top paying providers and how much they pay for each code.
 You can organize this information into a spreadsheet or simply pull a report from your EHR system as part of your data points for negotiation.